 Our student property investments are predominantly in cities and towns with large student populations such as Birmingham and Liverpool.
-We only choose student accommodation investment opportunities in the very best of locations, close to city centre amenities and university campuses, making the units very attractive to students.
+We only choose buy to let student accommodation investment opportunities in the very best of locations, close to city centre amenities and university campuses, making the units very attractive to students.

 This attractive Nottingham student accommodation investment named Laceworks is located on the outskirts of the city centre, within walking distance of restaurants and shops, and both main university campuses.